MinnPost/minnpost-elections-dashboard/README.md

 ## ScraperWiki

 The code and deployment methods have been designed so that on slower traffic times, these operations can happen on ScraperWiki and save resources.
+You will have to SSH into the scraper and add the needed libraries, `pip install --user logging lxml datetime flask gdata`.

 Currently, the scraper is at [https://scraperwiki.com/dataset/ez47yoa/](https://scraperwiki.com/dataset/ez47yoa/).

 To update the scraper code, do the following:

-1. Run: ``
+1. Run: `python deploy/scraperwiki.py`
 2. Copy the contents of `code/scraper-scraperwiki.py` into the ScraperWiki interface.